BrailleRAP building manual

 Notes on screws

-M3 and M5 refer to the diameter in mm of the threaded part of the screws second number corresponds to the length of the screw For example M3-12 means a screw 3mm in diameter and 12mm in length
+M3 and M5 refer to the diameter in mm of the threaded part of the screws.
+The second number corresponds to the length of the screw.
+For example M3-12 means a screw 3mm in diameter and 12mm in length

-M5-18 refer to a screw with a hexagonal head (5mm in diameter 18mm in length)
+M5-18 refers to a hex head screw (5mm in diameter 18mm in length)

 _images/vis6pans.jpg